howdyai/botkit/readme.md

 * clientId - Application clientId from Slack
 * clientSecret - Application clientSecret from Slack
-* redirect_uri - the base url of your application
+* clientRedirectUri - the base url of your application
 * scopes - an array of oauth permission scopes

 Slack has [_many, many_ oauth scopes](https://api.slack.com/docs/oauth-scopes)